Skip to main content

 Q How long do I have to make a Section 75 claim?

-There is no strict deadline set out in the Consumer Credit Act itself, but general limitation rules apply.
-In most cases you have up to six years from the breach of contract or misrepresentation to bring a claim in England and Wales.
-That said, the sooner you raise it with your lender, the easier it will be to gather evidence and get a resolution.
+There is no separate time limit set out in Section 75 of the Consumer Credit Act 1974 itself, but the general limitation rules for breach of contract and misrepresentation claims apply.
+In most cases in England and Wales you have up to six years from the breach to bring a claim under the Limitation Act 1980.
+That said, the sooner you raise it with your lender, the easier it will be to gather evidence and reach a resolution — and the Financial Ombudsman Service applies its own, generally shorter, time limits to complaints referred to it.

 Q What's the difference between Section 75 and chargeback?

-Section 75 is a statutory right that makes your credit card issuer legally liable alongside the retailer for breach of contract or misrepresentation on qualifying purchases.
-Chargeback is a voluntary scheme operated by card networks and can apply to both credit and debit cards, but it has short time limits and no legal force behind it.
-Section 75 generally offers stronger protection where it applies.
+Section 75 is a statutory right under the Consumer Credit Act 1974 that makes your credit provider legally, jointly and severally liable alongside the retailer for breach of contract or misrepresentation on qualifying purchases.
+Chargeback is not a statutory right — it's a scheme operated by card networks (Visa, Mastercard, Amex) that can apply to both credit and debit cards, but it has shorter time limits and no legal underpinning.
+Where both apply, Section 75 generally offers the stronger and more durable protection; chargeback is often the only option for debit cards or purchases outside the £100–£30,000 band.

 Q Can I claim under Section 75 for goods bought abroad?

 Yes, in many cases.
-Section 75 can apply to purchases made overseas or from foreign retailers if you used a UK-regulated credit card.
-This makes credit cards particularly useful for booking holidays, flights, or big-ticket items from international sellers.
-The usual u00a3100 to u00a330,000 price thresholds still apply to the single item or service purchased.
+Section 75 can apply to purchases made overseas or from foreign retailers if you used a UK-regulated credit card and the other conditions (such as the £100–£30,000 cash-price thresholds) are met.
+This makes credit cards particularly useful for booking holidays, flights, or big-ticket items from international sellers, though enforcing a UK court judgment against an overseas trader directly would be far harder — which is exactly why claiming against your UK-based credit provider matters.

 Sources